citelao/sensible/_coffee_shop/3-secure.md

     title: Will I even be hacked?
 ---

-The data we send across the Internet every day---emails, YouTube videos, and search results---is immensely valuable to hackers, governments, employers, advertisers, and snoopy family members.
+The data we send across the Internet every day---emails, YouTube videos, and search results---is immensely valuable to hackers, governments, employers, advertisers, and snoopy family members (though we'll dive into that later).

 Security means protecting this data.